 Whilst the reflexive editorial process is now closed, you can still leave your comments in response to the digital edition here in this online form or you can email your feedback to [email protected].

 Image: Navine G. Dossos, TINA, Digital Edition, April 2021.
 Published by The Showroom and Chateau International.
 Design: Mark Hurrell

 The Reflexive Editorial Process was open from 1 April - 31 May 2021

 Contribute your feedback to the digital edition of TINA HERE

 For further information contact [email protected]

-Pre-order: Available at a special launch price of £20.
-The printed edition will be available in September 2021, after which the price will increase to £25.
+Order: The printed edition is available for £25.
 Please contact Lily Hall for all enquiries

 This project forms part of The Showroom's trans-disciplinary programme Radical Citizenship.
 Projects within this programme engage with socio-political, theoretical and artistic processes for the reinvention of agency and governance in the environment of our contemporary cities.

 Radical Citizenship is a cooperative project between The Showroom and Goethe-Institut London within the framework of Echoes of the South Atlantic, a project promoting collaborative art production in Africa, the Caribbean, Europe and South America.